 Thyristor

-A semiconductor switching device with three or more PN junctions.
-The most common type consists of four layers of alternating P-type and N-type material and has three electrodes: anode (A), cathode (K), and gate (G).
-The on/off control between the anode and cathode can be achieved with or without a small gate current.
-Additionally, it can perform switching operations by utilizing the characteristic that it turns off when the current flowing into the anode drops below a certain value.
-Due to its wide range between reverse leakage current and average forward current, it can be used for high-voltage and high-current applications compared to PN junction devices such as transistors.
-Applications include contactless switches, rectifying elements, motor control, lighting brightness adjustment, and temperature control of electric heating appliances such as electric kotatsu and furnaces.
+A switching semiconductor device with three or more PN junctions.
+The most common type is a four-layer device consisting of alternating P-type and N-type materials, and it has three electrodes: anode (A), cathode (K), and gate (G).
+The on/off control between the anode and cathode can be achieved by the presence or absence of a small gate current.
+In addition, switching operation is possible by utilizing the characteristic that the device turns off when the current flowing to the anode falls below a certain value.
+Because it has a wide range of peak reverse current and average forward current, it can be used for high-voltage and high-current applications compared to the transistor, which is also a PN junction device.
+Applications include contactless switches and rectifying devices, as well as motor control, light dimming control, and temperature control of electric kotatsu and electric furnaces.
 Triacs (bidirectional three-terminal thyristors) and GTOs are also types of thyristors.